electronics10/Topology_Optimization/README.md

 - For errors during `conda env create`, ensure you have an active internet connection, as it downloads packages.

 ---
-Let's add a detailed example section to your `README.md` that incorporates the information you provided, along with references to the images you shared.
-This section will guide your colleague through running the code, understanding the outputs, and interpreting the results.
-I'll also include the images' descriptions to make the example more concrete.

----

-## Example: Optimizing an Antenna Design
+## Guide: Optimizing an Antenna Design

 This section provides an example of how to use this repository to optimize an antenna design.
 Follow the steps below to replicate the results.